 The project has been tasked to a qualified Engineering consultant for design and permitting.
-Some additional work was required to verify options with the proposed outfall area; therefore, design completion is now anticipated in the late summer, with construction to begin in fall, 2020.
+Some additional work was required to verify options with the proposed outfall area, and there are considerable conflicts with existing utilities; therefore, design completion is now anticipated in the fall, with construction to begin in early 2021.